idmillington/undum/docs/src/API.md

 was written in English, this default version is the English version.
 This is purely by my convenience, and isn't part of the IETF spec!

+# Changelog

+## 2011-05-27

+- Added `System.writeBefore` to do out of order insertion. (credit: ekyrath)

+- Added an optional selector to `System.write` and `System.writeBefore` to support out of order insertion. (credit: ekyrath)

+- Removed the use of `__defineGetter__`, so that the core code now works on IE7 (thanks for the bug report juhana and bloomengine).